cosmos/cosmos/whitepaper.md

 asynchronous networks, notable for its simplicity, performance, and accountability.
 The protocol requires a fixed, known set of N validators, where the ith validator is identified by its public key, V_i.
 Consensus proceeds in rounds.
-At each round the round-leader, or proposer, proposes a value to be decided.
-The validators then vote, in two stages, on whether or not to accept the proposal or move to the next round.
+At each round the round-leader, or proposer, proposes a block (a set of transactions) to be decided.
+The validators then vote, in stages, on whether or not to accept the proposed block or move onto the next round.

 We call the voting stages PreVote and PreCommit.
 A vote can be for a particular block or for Nil.
 We call a collection of +⅔ PreVotes for a single block in the